 Frederik Meijer Garden, A Cure for Spring Fever

-April in Michigan, USA was unseasonably cold and wet this year.
-To cure my spring fever, a trip to Frederik Meijer Gardens and Sculptor Park provided a temporary relief from the drab weather!
+The month of April in Michigan was unseasonably cold and wet this year.
+To cure my spring fever, a trip to Frederik Meijer Gardens and Sculptor Park in Grand Rapids, Michigan (USA) provided a temporary relief from the drab weather!
 The popular tourist attraction didn’t disappoint.
-I was pleased to see large planters filled with traditional Spring arrivals in bright colors and the conservatory was warm, sunny and humid!
+I was pleased to see large planters filled with traditional Spring arrivals in bright colors and the conservatory was warm and sunny with perfect humidity!

 Meijer Gardens History in Brief